Varsity Lakes

-The suburb was originally known as Stephens, but in 2002, Stephens, Andrews and a section of Robina were amalgamated to form the new suburb of Varsity Lakes.
+The suburb was originally known as Stephens but in 2002 Stephens, Andrews and a section of Robina were amalgamated to form the new suburb of Varsity Lakes.

 Geography

 The suburb is bounded to the west by the Pacific Motorway, to the south by Reedy Creek Road, and to the east by Mattocks Road and Bermuda Street.

 The Gold Coast railway line enters the suburb from the north-west (Robina) and runs immediately parallel and east of the motorway where the line terminates at Varsity Lakes railway station (28.0971°S 153.3993°E).

 History

 In 1873, former Mayor of Brisbane Thomas Blacket Stephens purchased 6980 acres of swampy Gold Coast hinterland and began to drain the swamp to develop dairying naming his first dairy Hill View.
 His son William Stephens continued the drainage work and established the dairy Merrimac.

 In 1981, a southern section of the estate was officially named Stephens in 1981 in honour of Thomas Blacket Stephens.

 In 1999, the area between Stephens and Robina was purchased by Delfin Lend Lease and a real estate development known as Varsity Lakes began.
 Man-made lakes named Lake Orr and Lake Azzura were created and residential development followed.

-Varsity College opened on 1January 2001.
+Varsity College opened on 1 January 2001.

-In 2002, the suburbs of Stephens, Andrews and a portion of Robina to create a new suburb named Varsity Lakes after the development.
+In 2002, the suburbs of Stephens, Andrews and a portion of Robina were amalgamated to create a new suburb named Varsity Lakes after the development.

-Air Church Gold Coast opened in 2010.